dkeyer/veg-recipes/README.md

 Flexbox - I used flexbox to organize content based on mobile, tablet, and desktop views.
 The layout moves from one column (mobile), to two columns (tablet), to three columns (desktop)

--nth Child - I used -nth child to style my recipe cards so that the evens have one color scheme, and the odds have another
+-nth Child - I used -nth child to style my recipe cards so that the evens have one styling scheme, and the odds have another

 Javascript Requirements: